If you have other questions, please feel free to contact us.

 In November 1999, for the first time, public and quasi-public sector organizations got together in Quebec City for the first Canadian Forum on Public Procurement to study and discuss their common issues.
 The Canadian Forum on Public Procurement is hosted in a different Canadian city each year.
-This year’s Forum will take place in Quebec City, QC, November 6-9.
+This year’s Forum will take place in Edmonton, AB, November 2-4.
 For more details on the location and program, click the Forum tab above.

 How do I join the CPPC?

 All public organizations carrying out public procurement activities in Canada may join the CPPC and anyone in your procurement section can have access to the membership benefits.

 Your organization can join the CPPC by completing the application for membership online and submitting payment, either by cheque or credit card via PayPal.

 If you have any questions about your application, contact us.

 Who do I contact for more information on the CPPC?